Strengthening Government Cybersecurity Through Unified Cryptography Management

 Past Government Cyber Breaches and Known Threat Vectors

-Today, cybercriminals and nation-state actors are leveraging artificial intelligence (AI) to enhance their attack capabilities.
-AI-powered phishing campaigns, deepfake-driven social engineering, and automated malware creation are outpacing traditional cybersecurity defenses.
-Even more alarming is the looming quantum threat.
-Adversaries are already engaging in "Store Now, Decrypt Later" (SNDL) attacks, where encrypted government communications and data is stolen today with the intent of decrypting it once cryptographically-relevant quantum computers become available.
-At that time, the public-key encryption protocols that have protected our sensitive personal, financial, commercial and government data and communications for the last decades will be completely vulnerable to attack.
-Transitioning to quantum-resistant cryptography is no longer a distant priority; it is an immediate necessity.
+Cybercriminals and nation-state actors today are increasingly exploiting artificial intelligence (AI) to launch devastating cyber attacks.
+AI-driven phishing campaigns, highly convincing deepfake-enabled social engineering, and rapid, automated malware creation are overwhelming traditional cybersecurity defenses.
+Even more pressing is the imminent threat posed by quantum computing.
+Adversaries are already carrying out "Store Now, Decrypt Later" (SNDL) attacks—stealing encrypted government data today with plans to decrypt it once quantum computing reaches cryptographic relevance.
+When that happens, existing public-key encryption, which has safeguarded our personal, financial, commercial, and government information for decades, will become dangerously obsolete.
+Transitioning to quantum-resistant cryptography is no longer a future concern; it demands immediate attention and action.

 Unified Cryptography Management Is a Key Component to National Security